KouvostoTelecom/badgepad/docs/firmware.md

 ## How to flash QMK to Disobey 2018 badge

+You need to install Docker!
+Get Docker from [here](https://docs.docker.com/get-docker/)!

 ### BadgePad way
 1. `git clone https://github.com/KouvostoTelecom/badgepad`
 2. Run the Docker setup with `bin/run` command.
 This generates the binary file, which contains the firmware